UkiDLucas/UkiDLucas.github.io/lodge.md

 The realization is that we all need **mentorship**.

 You needed mentorship and apprenticeships in the old days because the information was unavailable.

-Today, with easy access to libraries, the Internet, and ChatGPT, you can have an AI mentor in any subject, whether it is a foreign language, leadership, philosophy, or technical skill.
+Today, with easy access to libraries, the Internet, and ChatGPT, you can have an AI mentor in any subject, whether for a foreign language, leadership, philosophy, or technical skill.

+So why did the idea come back to me?
+We lost something; we spend more time **alone**, browse the Internet, and get into its **rabbit holes**.
+We end up in **echo chambers** without the objective voice of a friendly person.